scottstanfield/newmac/readme.md

 Scroll & Zoom | Disable **Scroll direction: natural** More Gestures | Enable **App Exposé**

+On the 2015 12" MacBook, the location for three-finger drag has changed.
+It's in the [hidden deep in Accessibility](https://discussions.apple.com/thread/6869616).

 ### Dock
 Position on screen: Left
 Enable Minimize windows into application icon